What is the prime rate and how is it set?

 Prime rate in a nutshell

-The prime rate is based on the federal funds rate and provides a baseline for commercial banks and lenders to set their interest rates.
-If you have a loan, like a credit card, with a variable interest rate, your interest rate might change based on fluctuations in the prime rate.
+Commercial banks and lenders use the federal funds rate to determine the prime rate.
+The prime rate, in turn, provides a baseline to set their interest rates.
+If you have a loan or credit card with a variable interest rate, your interest rate might change based on fluctuations in the prime rate.

-Whether you’re shopping for a new credit card or looking for ways to lower your interest on an existing card, understanding rates and how changes can impact you is a great start.
-At the end of the day, it can help you be a smarter consumer with better control of your credit.
+Understanding how the prime rate can impact your personal finances is a great start to keeping your interest charges low.
+Whether you’re shopping for a new credit card or looking to upgrade, it can help you be a smarter consumer with better control of your credit.

 Looking for a low-interest card?
-Check out cards with a low intro APR and see if one is right for you.
+Check out Capital One’s low intro APR credit cards and see if one is right for you.